Rootpye/InstaScan/README.md

 # InstaScan
-- An extension of YouTube videos that don't tell you the movie/drama title
+- An extension to help you read description immediately
-- Add a 'Description' button next to the YouTube video and press it to get the video description
+- Press 'Description' button next to the YouTube video to get the video description

 # Local instruction
 1. Turning on Developer Mode on the Chrome Extensions page